cujojs/wire/docs/components.md

 Sometimes you may need to guarantee that the child will not even start wiring until after the parent has fully completed.
 For example, you may need for some components in the parent to do some startup work, such as setting up application security options, before any of the components in the child are even created.
 In those situations, set `waitParent: true`, and child wiring will be guaranteed not to start until after the parent has fully finished wiring.

-### defer Option
+### defer option

 **NOTE:** The `waitParent` and `defer` options are mutually exclusive.
 If both are set to true, `defer` will win.

-Instead of wiring a child context immediately, the `defer` option allows you to inject a *function* that, when called, will wire the child context.
+Instead of wiring a child context immediately, the `defer` option creates a *function* that, when called, will wire the child context.

 For example, you might choose to create a wire spec for the user preferences area of your application.
 You might use the `defer` option to inject a function into a controller: